WalvisChris/Ark-Explorer-Note-Route/README.md

 >**Simulated Annealing:** A probabilistic optimization algorithm that explores solutions by accepting worse moves with decreasing probability to avoid local minima.

 # Details
-- The explorer notes in this project `utils.py > load_notes` only contain the island notes, so no cave notes.
+- The explorer notes in this project `utils.py > load_notes` do not contain cave notes.
 - The code is not optimized.
 - The algorithms will show their progress in the output console.
+- The MatPlotLib interface allows to track your route progress.
+- If you want to see which explorer notes you have left in your Ark, you will unfortunatly have to edit the `utils.py > load_notes` function by hand.